brandonmowat/Mochi/README.md

 ## Motivation

-The reason I built Mochi is because I felt the blogging tools available too me were lacking this sort of "in between" where
+The reason I built Mochi is because I felt the blogging tools available to me were lacking this sort of "in between" where I could easily spin up a full-featured blog, have an iOS native writing experience, and still have full control over how it's deployed and the code.

 ## Who is Mochi for?